How to fix an iPhone that’s not connecting to Wi-Fi

 Here’s how to reset network settings on your iPhone or iPad:

-Go to Settings > General on your device.
+Go to Settings > General > Transfer or Reset iPhone/iPad > Reset.

 Tap Reset Network Settings, enter your passcode (if needed), and tap Reset Network Settings again to confirm.